nchristensen/pySEMTools/examples/1.datatypes_and_io/README.md

 1. Shows typical ways to populate objects and read/output files
 2. Shows how to work on reduced partitions of the SEM domain
+3. Shows how to use adios2 to perform data compression